liviuq/LANChat/README.md

 ## Running the server

-The server should be running with this command:
+The server should be ran with this command:

 ```sh
 ./bin/server